tochikuji/tochikuji.github.io/index.md

 I received a Ph.
 D. degree in Engineering from University of Tsukuba, Japan in 2022.

-I also working as a freelance R&D software engineer and a lecturer in applied mathematics/computer science.
+I am also working as a freelance R&D software engineer and a lecturer in applied mathematics/computer science.

 ----